Uberspace/lab/source/guide_baikal.rst

 Updates
 =======

 Check Baïkal's `stable releases`_ for the latest versions.
+You might want to use the `baikal_updates`_ script for doing these checks.
 If a newer version is available, you should manually update your installation.

 Backup your ``Specific`` directory, delete everything else in your ``html`` directory.